rianhanft/Rian-s_Evil_Portals_For_Marauder/README.md

 Discord: hitgrandmanotjuul

-If you encounter a problem with a captive portal or have questions/concerns about one of the files, let me know and I'll do my best to get it resolved.
+If you encounter a problem with a captive portal or have questions/concerns about one of the files, let me know, and I'll do my best to get it resolved.

 ⚠️ Responsible Use